UConn women's basketball has had one of the most successful dynasties in NCAA history.

-Since 1991, they’ve appeared in 20 Final Fours and captured a record 11 NCAA titles.
-They’ve been to the NCAA tournament in every season since 1989.
+Since 1991, the Huskies have appeared in 20 Final Fours and captured a record 11 national titles.
+Of those national championship seasons, six have ended with undefeated records — including back-to-back titles in 2009-10, a three-peat in 2002-04 and four straight titles from 2012-16.
+The Huskies has been to the NCAA tournament in every season since 1989.
 Between their runs in the Big East and the American Athletic Conference, they’ve won 24 conference tournament championships.

-And with all of that success, they’ve produced some stellar players, some of the best to ever play the game.
-They’ve had 38 players drafted into the WNBA, 14 of which were selected to the league’s all-star game, and four of which went on to win the league’s MVP award.
+Along the programs' successful journey, some of the most notable names in basketball have put on a Huskies jersey.
+UConn has had 38 players drafted into the WNBA, 14 of which were selected to the league’s All-Star Game, and four of which went on to win the league’s MVP award.
 Nine UConn players have won at least one gold medal at the Olympics.

-The process was not easy, but we dove into the team’s record books, figuring out which players won the most awards, scored the most points and captured the most championships.
-We only took into account what these players accomplished at UConn, but noted their WNBA and Olympic achievements.
+It wasn't easy picking only five players.
+We based these decisions off the team’s record books, figuring out which players won the most awards, scored the most points and of course, who cut down the most nets.
+We only took into account what these players accomplished at UConn, but noted their WNBA and Olympic achievements as well.

 Guard: Sue Bird (1998-2002)